Peutz-Jeghers Syndrome and

 - Dark blue or brown moles around and/or in the mouth (including

 hands and feet.
-These appear during childhood and fade with age.
+These tend to show up during childhood and fade with age.

-- Polyps in the gastrointestinal tract that appear in childhood
+- Growths in the lining of the gastrointestinal tract called

 - Polyps in other parts of the body, like the nose, lungs, and